aschey/terminput/README.md

 ## Encoding

 `Input` structs can also be encoded into ANSI escape sequences.
-This can be useful if you're controlling a child PTY and need to send it some encoded input.
+This can be useful if you're controlling a child pty and need to send it some encoded input.

 ```rust
 use terminput::{Encoding, Event, KeyCode, KeyEvent, KittyFlags};